terra-ops/terra-cli/docs/index.md

 We used Terra as the recommended method for recreating the site on another server.

 See the [instructions](example-setup.md) on setting up http://openfda.nucivic.build on another server using Terra.
+## Terra Server

+The "Terra Server" project serves as a web based interface for Terra.
+It is built on Drupal 8.

+See the [terra-server](https://github.com/terra-ops/terra-server/blob/master/README.md) GitHub repo for more information.

 ## Origin